mazzalab/pyntacle/README.md

 requirements that need to be satisfied on each platform.

-**NOTE** Starting from this version (1.1), we introduced a new JavaScript-based graph visualizer, PyntacleInk.
+**NOTE** Starting from version 1.1, we introduced a new JavaScript-based graph visualizer, PyntacleInk.
 Installation of cairo and the pycairo python bindings is hence not required.
-We however recommend installing cairo if you seek to perform plotting with igraph library (visit the [pycairo page](https://cairographics.org/download/) for operative-system specific instructions.)
+We however recommend installing cairo if you wish to plot using the built-in igraph graphical library (visit the [pycairo page](https://cairographics.org/download/) for operative-system specific instructions).

 #### Debian, Ubuntu